shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 Each creature can have abilities.
 An ability can be activated manually on a player’s turn, starting a moment.
 An ability can also be triggered by another ability, an action, or the start of a moment.
 A triggerable ability can still be activated manually, despite specifying a trigger.
 This is a departure from MtG passives and triggered abilities.
 “Activated” includes “activated manually” or “triggered”.
 “Activated” means adding the ability to the queue.
 “Resolve” means to actually carry out the abilty’s effects.

+An ability can have one or more triggers.
+When the specified event happens, you may choose to activate the ability.
+This is optional.
+If it has more than one trigger, only one triggering event has to happen to trigger it.

+Some abilities say things such as “arriving” and “triggering” creature.
+Abilities that say this can still be manually activated, but there will be no arriving or triggering creature, so that part of the ability won’t do anything.

 Some abilities have requirements, which must be satisfied in order for the ability to be resolved.
 If the ability has at least 1 unsatisfied requirement when it comes up in the queue, then it is canceled.
 Note that this means you can activate an ability that doesn’t meet the requirements, and if the requirements are met by the time the ability is to resolve, then the ability resolves.
+This also means an ability that doesn’t meet the requirements can still trigger other abilities.

 An ability can have costs.
 These costs must be paid to activate the ability, even if the ability is triggered.